 - Providing information on good citizenship and the need to integrate respectfully with the local community as an important component of our Student Housing Fair

 - A Green Travel Plan, in conjunction with Cornwall Council as a condition of our planning consent that encourages staff and students to use sustainable forms of transport.
-Sustainable transport options include using the bus (with fares subsidised by Falmouth University and the University of Exeter), the train, cycling and walking.
+Sustainable transport options include using the bus, the train, cycling and walking.
 Promoting sustainable transport choices not only reduces the carbon emissions associated with our university campuses, but also decreases pressure on the campus car parks and adjacent residential streets

 - Robust procedures to handle complaints regarding off-campus anti-social behaviour

-- Working with FXU, awareness campaigns, in conjunction with external agencies.
+- Working with The Students' Union, awareness campaigns, in conjunction with external agencies.
 For instance, Safety and Crime Prevention.